ClearingHouse/ClearingHouse/README.md

 When an order is seen in the blockchain, the protocol attempts to match it, deterministically, with another open order previously seen.
 Two matched orders are called a ‘order match’.
-If either of a order match’s orders involved Bitcoin, then the order match is assigned the status ‘awaiting BTC payment’ until the necessary BTCPay transaction is published.
+If either of a order match’s constituent orders involve Bitcoin, then the order match is assigned the status ‘pending’ until the necessary BTCPay transaction is published.
 Otherwise, the trade is completed immediately, with the protocol itself assigning the participating addresses their new balances.

-All orders are *limit orders*: an asking price is specified in the ratio of how much of one would like to get and give; an order is matched to the open order with the best price, and the order match is made at *that* price.
-That is, if there is one open order to sell at .11 XCP/BTC, and another at .12 XCP/BTC, then any new order to buy at .14 XCP/BTC will be matched to the first sell order, and the XCP and BTC will be traded at a price of .11 XCP/BTC.
+All orders are *limit orders*: an asking price is specified in the ratio of how much of one would like to get and give; an order is matched to the open order with the worst price below the limit, and the order match is made at *that* price.
+That is, if there is one open order to sell at .11 XCP/ASST, another at .12 XCP/ASST, and another at .145 XCP/BTC, then a new order to buy at .14 XCP/ASST will be matched to the second sell order, and the XCP and BTC will be traded at a price of .12 XCP/ASST.

-All orders allow for partial execution; there are no all‐or‐none orders (but the Chicago Board Options Exchange doesn’t allow those either).
+All orders allow for partial execution; there are no all‐or‐none orders.
 If, in the previous example, the party buying the bitcoins wanted to buy more than the first sell offer had available, then the rest of the buy order would be filled by the latter existing order.
 After all possible order matches are made, the current (buy) order is listed as an open order itself.
 If there exist multiple